 - COMPASS testing is available through the high school counselor or Ozarka.
 Contact the testing center or your nearest Ozarka College site to arrange an appointment.

 Academic IntegrityAcademic Integrity is expected of all students.
 Dishonesty includes claiming credit for work others completed, lying, plagiarizing, cheating on tests, and copying other students' assignments.
-A single incident of violating academic standards of honesty may result in an "F" for the assignment, an "F" in the course, or expulsion.
-A violation of academic standards will be reported to the Vice President for Academic Affairs, and the student(s) involved in the incident can appeal any action through the Grievance Procedure.
+A single incident of violating academic standards of integrity may result in an "F" for the assignment, an "F" in the course, or expulsion.
+A violation of academic standards will be reported to the Provost.
+The student(s) involved in the incident may appeal any action through the Grievance Procedure.
 Plagiarism is a very serious offense and includes copying from other students, purchasing completed assignments, copying from textbooks, claiming as one's own work the ideas of someone else, not giving credit to a source (whether the source was directly quoted, paraphrased, or summarized), or citing a source incorrectly.

-Due Process for Student Conduct ViolationsCases of student misconduct and/or lack of academic integrity are to be referred to the Vice President for Academic Affairs for evaluation.
-The Vice President for Academic Affairs shall be responsible for all initial disciplinary procedures.
+Due Process for Student Conduct ViolationsCases of student misconduct and/or lack of academic integrity are to be referred to the Provost for evaluation.
+The Provost shall be responsible for all initial disciplinary procedures.
 All cases meriting suspension or disciplinary dismissal shall be referred to the President.

-Faculty can recommend to the Vice President for Academic Affairs that a student be withdrawn from a course, program, or the College for disciplinary reasons.
-Students recommended for dismissal will be notified by their advisors and will be given an opportunity to be heard by the Vice President for Academic Affairs before such action is final.
+Faculty can recommend to the Provost that a student be withdrawn from a course, program, or the College for disciplinary reasons.
+Students recommended for dismissal will be notified by their advisors and will be given an opportunity to be heard by the Provost before such action is final.

 Satisfactory Academic ProgressStudents are considered to be making satisfactory academic progress as long as they meet the following criteria: